robertsj/me701/README.md

 Although I do not subscribe to the standard 90/80/70 rule in general, that scale has been pretty accurate the last three semesters of my teaching this course.

 Each **homework** is equally weighted.
-Homework will be due more frequently in the early, foundational part of the course and will always be announced at least one week before its due date.
-All homework is due at the beginning of class on the due date via electronic submission.
-You are allowed to submit one homework up to 48 hours late for full credit; no late homework accepted thereafter unless a class-wide extension is given.
-Homework is an individual effort, i.e., what you submit must be your own work.
+Homework will be due more frequently in the early, foundational part of the course and will always be announced at least one week before its due date and time.
+You may drop the lowest homework score.
+No homework received after grading has begun will be accepted.
+Your best (and guaranteed) bet is to submit by the deadline.
+Homework will be primarily an individual effort, but some assignments will require pairs of students.

 The **programming projects** provide an opportunity for you to sythesize the tools learned throughout the course.
-The first one will be

-explore a topic of your choosing, which can be in support of your research.
-The catch is that it must be computational, and it must tie in all major elements covered in the course.
-Examples of past work and suggestions for new work will be provided.
-The project will be graded based on the following rubric (a more detailed rubric for the report will be given later):

-- Proposal (10%): Up to one page description of what you would like to explore with suggestions of how you will do it.
-I’ve set a due date, but the earlier you submit it, the earlier you can get started.
-- Draft Report (10%): 4 or 5 page report using the template provided.
-This should include a brief one page cover letter to the editor (i.e., me).
-This draft will be reviewed by at least three reviewers (including me).
-Although both technical and grammatical aspects will be assessed, note that this draft is only worth 10%, so just do your best to get a complete draft in place.
-- Report Reviews (10%): You get to assess two or more draft reports of your peers and provide them feedback anonymously.
-This gives you the chance to see how peer review works in the real world.
-You also get the benefit of having at least two sets of comments beyond the ones I provide.
-- Final Report (70%): The final draft should address the reviewer comments.
-You should also include a revised cover letter that specifies exactly how you addressed each point from the reviews.
-This draft should have perfect grammar, sound technical analysis, a proper bibliography, etc.
+The first one will cover the Python-related material, the second the C++ material, and the third, the parallel computing material.
+These projects are more in depth than a typical homework problem and have pote

 > *Please note*: The programming required for both homework and projects might be very hard, especially if your programming skills coming into the class are weak.
 However, the tasks will not be